selfinteractive/gyrotonic-trademark/README.md

 More info at the [GYROTONIC Trademark Code Homepage](https://www.gyrotonic.com/terms-of-use/trademark-formatting-code/)

+Add the class "gttm-ignore" to any container this script should ignore.

 ## Running

 `npm start` will launch dev mode and open an autorefreshing test page on which the script is run.